ipod1g/foundation-CSS-exercise/README.md

 # foundation-CSS-exercise
-CSS exercise in Foundations of CSS
+CSS exercise in Foundations of CSS and box-model